swiftlang/swift-evolution/proposals/NNNN-allow-taskgroup-childtaskresult-type-to-be-inferred.md

 ## Introduction

-`TaskGroup` and `ThrowingTaskGroup` currently require that one of their two generics (`ChildTaskResult`) always be specified upon creation; this can be simplified by allowing the compiler to infer both of the generics in most cases.
+`TaskGroup` and `ThrowingTaskGroup` currently require that one of their two generics (`ChildTaskResult`) always be specified upon creation.
+Due to improvements in closure parameter/result type inference introduced by [SE-0326](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0326-extending-multi-statement-closure-inference.md) this can be simplified by allowing the compiler to infer both of the generics in most cases.

 ## Motivation